 |Watch on your laptop, TV, phone, and tablet|

 |First month free|

 Subscribers can access the service with virtually every streaming media device or player out there.
-Here is a list.
+The supported devices includes smartphones, smart TVs, tablets, laptops, set top boxes, gaming consoles, and more.
+Popular brands include Roku, Amazon Fire TV, Apple, Google, and others.
+Here is a list of Netflix supported devices:

 - Android smartphones and tablets (in SD, or more correctly 480p, while “HD playback is available on select Android devices”)

 - Apple: Apple TV, iPad, iPhone, iPod Touch

 - Barnes & Noble Nook Color, Nook Tablet, Nook HD

 - D-Link Boxee Box (only supports Netflix USA and Canada; not Netflix in other countries)

 - Fetch TV includes both Fetch Mighty, and Fetch Mini (only available in Australia)

 - Google Chromecast can receive a Netflix stream from a supported mobile device or Chrome